-Hopefully, you started spring cleaning your home and have already spring cleaned your bedroom.
-Maybe you even got the family to help.
-Now we will focus on spring cleaning the bathroom.
-We go there to clean our bodies, and yet it is one of the dirtiest rooms in the house.
-There are things that you don’t realize or want to think about like germs (bacteria and viruses), toilet plume, or even mildew or mold.
-Your regular weekly cleaning may be missing some of these things, so spring cleaning will help you address them and get rid of them for the year to come.
+Now, we will focus on spring cleaning the bathroom.
+We go there to clean our bodies, yet it is one of the dirtiest rooms in the house.
+There are things that you don’t realize or want to think about such as germs (bacteria and viruses), toilet plume, or even mildew or mold.

-In this post, we will layout the best, most effective, efficient way for spring cleaning the bathroom and set up a year-long routine for thoroughly cleaning your home.
+In this post, we will lay out the best, most effective, efficient way for spring cleaning the bathroom and set up a year-long routine for thoroughly cleaning your home.

 Spring Cleaning Vs. Deep Cleaning

-Spring cleaning the bathroom
+Spring Cleaning the Bathroom

 The problem with spring cleaning the bathroom (or cleaning it in general) is that it is time-consuming and overwhelming.

-In a lot of homes, the bathroom is a crammed, compacted room that is used by multiple people, daily for a variety of reasons that all seem to revolve around water.
-So this type of moist environment is a breeding ground for mildew and mold that can be harmful to you and your family’s health.
+This moist environment is a breeding ground for mildew and mold that can be harmful to you and your family’s health.
 Since the bathroom also contains a lot of invisible germs, there are some areas you will need to not only clean but take the extra step of disinfecting to kill these germs.

-Here’s the plan:
+Here’s the Plan:

 Start with the top and clean your way down.
-For anything, you clean, start from the top and clean down that way, you are cleaning up everything that falls below as you keep going down.
+For anything you clean, start from the top and clean down; that way, you are cleaning up everything that falls below as you keep going down.
 Spring clean your bathroom in the order below.

-Start the washer
+Start the Washer

-Throw any washcloths, towels, dirty clothes, rugs, and the shower curtain into the washer.
 Follow the manufacturer’s instructions and start the washer.
-If you have washable window coverings, throw them in the washing machine as well (follow the manufacturer’s instructions for washing them).
+If you have washable window coverings, throw them in the washing machine (follow the manufacturer’s washing instructions).

 Now open the window and get some fresh air into the room.